plicease/App-clad/README.md

 A list of colors as understood by [Term::ANSIColor](https://metacpan.org/pod/Term::ANSIColor) which are used in alteration for each host to help separate the output visually.

+## fail\_color

+Color to use if clad determined the remote call failed

+- exit with non zero
+- killed by signal
+- failed to start (usually due to a bad command)

+The default is `bold red`.

+## err\_color

+Color to use for output to standard error.
+The default is `bold yellow`.

 ## script

 A hash of inline scripts.
 The keys are the script name and the values are the script